welearnjs/Main/Study Guide/Study Guide.md

 **Tasks:**

-From this point you can start sharing your solution here __[Challenges](https://github.com/welearnjs/Challenges/tree/master/FCC)__ and push your solutions to our github for feedback
+From this point you can start sharing your solution __[Here](https://github.com/welearnjs/Challenges/tree/master/FCC)__ and push your solutions to our github for feedback

 1. FCC: Object Oriented JavaScript 1-9
 2. FCC Basic Algorithm Scripting 1-8